-Farro Sausage: We want to mimic the feel of the sausage bits so we use the base from out farro sausage recipe.
+Farro Sausage: We want to mimic the feel of the sausage bits so we use the base from our farro sausage recipe.

 Caramelized Onions: the sweetness of the caramelized onion rounds out the gravy to perfection.
 We have a great recipe here.

 Garlic: adds a nice bump of flavor with its pungent smell.
-We'll be cooking it so it's not to strong.
+We’ll be cooking it so it’s not too strong.